The 28 Different Types of Sleeves: A Complete Guide

-There are many different types of sleeves that can be used for a variety of purposes.
-Some sleeves are designed to protect the wearer from the elements, while others are meant to provide support or a snug fit.
+There are many different types of sleeves that can be used for various purposes.
+Some sleeves are designed to protect the wearer, while others are meant to provide support or a snug fit.
 Sleeves can come in a variety of lengths—short, mid-length, or long.
 They can also be made from different materials, such as cotton, linen, or silk.
 And, of course, there are a variety of sleeve styles to choose from, such as bell sleeves, cap sleeves, or flutter sleeves.

 - 3 Main Categories of Sleeves